JoeyStanley/real/_posts/2018-12-23-prevelar-raising-survey-results.md

 tags: [Side Projects]
 ---

 In April and May this year, I posted a survey to a bunch of different subreddits that asked people how they pronounced certain words.
 If you took the survey, THANK YOU!
-The number of responses I got was overwhelming and took *much* longer to analyze than I could have ever anticiapted.
+The number of responses I got was overwhelming and took *much* longer to analyze than I could have ever anticipated.
 So, after many months, I'm finally ready to post the results for you.
-Hopefully you'll find them intersting.
+Hopefully you'll find them interesting.

 TL;DR I asked a bunch of people how they pronounced words that rhyme with *bag* or *beg*.
 Basically, people from the northern US and Canadians tend to pronounce them with the same vowel as the word *bake*.
 Also, if you do though, it's less likely in longer words.